martinmib/organic/README.md

 ### Structure

 .
-Home page (which has a nav bar and logo which is simoly laid out easy to use, a footer with all social links and information on the fruit, what we do and how we do it)
+Home page (which has a nav bar and logo which is simply laid out easy to use, a footer with all social links and information on the fruit, what we do and how we do it)
 .Products page (which has an arraw of products from fruit boxes to cold pressed juices) .
 Gallery page ( which has an array of images that float out and have the option of a full size image on click to view in a preview window)
 - Contact page ( which has a name, email,phone no, and comments section)